rustyrussell/bolts/12-offer-encoding.md

 ## Requirements for Invoice Requests

 The writer of an invoice_request:
+  - SHOULD set `payer_info` to an unpredictable series of bytes.
   - MUST set `payer_key` to a transient public key.
   - MUST remember the secret key corresponding to `payer_key`.
   - MUST set `offer_id` to the Merkle root of the offer as described in [Signature Calculation](#signature-calculation).